-- 1. Introduction to Modern Economic Growth, Chapter 5. - 2.
-Mas-Colell, Andreu, Michael D. Whinston and Jerry R. Green (1995) Microeconomic Theory, Oxford University Press, New York, Oxford, Chapters 4 and 16. - 3.
+- 1. Introduction to Modern Economic Growth, Chapter 5. - Mas-Colell, Andreu, Michael D. Whinston and Jerry R. Green (1995) Microeconomic Theory, Oxford University Press, New York, Oxford, Chapters 4 and 16. - 3.
 Bewley, Truman F. (2007) General Equilibrium, Overlapping Generations Models, and Optimal Growth Theory, Harvard University Press, Cambridge, Massachusetts.

-Lectures 6-7: Neoclassical Growth
+Lecture 5: Neoclassical Growth

-These two lectures will study the equilibria and the Pareto optimal allocations in the work-horse neoclassical growth model.
-They will characterize both the steady state equilibrium and the dynamic equilibrium path of the economy starting from an arbitrary level of capital stock.
+This lecture will study the equilibria and the Pareto optimal allocations in the workhorse neoclassical growth model.
+We will characterize both the steady state equilibrium and the dynamic equilibrium path of the economy starting from an arbitrary level of capital stock.